YottaDB/YDBDoc/MessageRecovery/errors.rst

 OFRZAUTOREL
 ------------------

-OFRZAUTOREL, Online Freeze automatically released for region aaaa
+OFRZAUTOREL, Online Freeze automatically released for database file aaaa

 Operator log Warning: A process needed to modify the database file for region aaaa, which had an Online Freeze, but with AutoRelease selected.
 The process continued normally, modifying the file.